sezzle/static-widgets/README.md

 **Purpose**: Custom styling to apply to the Sezzle logo within the widget.
 **Type**: object
 **Default**: {}
 **Additional Details**: The object will accept any CSS styling in JSON format.
-Keys must be surrounded by '', given in camelCase instead of kebob-case, and separated from the following key by a comma instead of a semi-colon.
+Keys must be surrounded by '', given in camelCase instead of kebab-case, and separated from the following key by a comma instead of a semi-colon.

 `language` (optional)